-Tracy, an IT project manager working deep in the weeds of data design, has battled eating disorders for as long as she can remember.
+Tracy, an IT project manager, has battled eating disorders for as long as she can remember.

 The Early Years